 Unlock your potential and boost your employability with our MSc Finance

-For the last 25 years, our MSc Finance programme has secured students the best jobs in the industry in sectors such as investment banking, asset management, and consultancy.
-Grounded in core theoretical modules combined with practical opportunities, our MSc Finance reflects the strong corporate connections we have established with leading companies in the City of London and beyond such as Barclays, Credit Suisse, Morgan Stanley, HSBC, Goldman Sachs, JP Morgan, and more.
+Our MSc Finance programme has helped students secure top jobs in investment banking, asset management, and consultancy for 25 years.
+Rooted in core theory and enriched by practical experiences, our programme reflects strong corporate ties with leading firms in the City of London and beyond including—Barclays, Credit Suisse, Morgan Stanley, HSBC, Goldman Sachs, JP Morgan, and more.

-During the programme, you will build rapidly on your existing knowledge through rigorous quantitative core modules, whilst tailoring your learning with our broad range of elective modules.
-You will benefit from exposure to a fantastic array of practitioners with a wealth of industry experience and gain the experience you need to succeed in your field.
+During the programme, you will build on your knowledge with rigorous quantitative core modules, and tailor your learning with elective courses.
+Benefit from exposure to industry practitioners, gaining valuable experience for success in your field.

-Combining real-world application, the latest research, and international opportunities, our MSc Finance offers a unique and challenging learning experience.
-Are you ready to stand out from the crowd with a globally-recognised Master’s degree from a forward-thinking business school?
+Our MSc Finance provides a unique and challenging learning experience, combining real-world application, the latest research, and international opportunities.
+Ready to stand out with a globally-recognised finance master's degree from our forward-thinking business school?

 Study your MSc Finance in London at a global top 10 university